All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 For Asian Americans with visceral fat and insulin resistance, GLP-1 medications (semaglutide, tirzepatide) offer the most targeted metabolic benefits.
 For those seeking affordable starting points, metformin addresses insulin resistance at minimal cost weight loss medication.

-Many Asian Americans report being told by their doctors that they do not qualify for weight loss medication because their BMI is too low.
-Here is how to navigate this.
+Many Asian Americans report being told by their doctors that they don't qualify for weight loss medication because their BMI is too low.
+Here is how to manage this.

 Measure your waist.
 Waist circumference is a better predictor of metabolic risk than BMI for Asian Americans.
 Risk thresholds: above 90 cm (35.4 in) for men, above 80 cm (31.5 in) for women.